tandao0909/hands-on-with-DS/Chapter 6/note.md

 - One of the advantages of decision trees is they require very little data preparation.
 In fact, they don't need to center or scale the features at all.
 - A node's samples attribute counts how many training instances it applies to.
 For example, there are 100 training instances have petal width > 2.45 cm (depth 1, right), anh of these 100, there are 46 training instances have petal width > 1.75 cm (depth 2, right).
 - A node's value attribute tell us how many training instances in each class it applies to.
 For example, the bottom-left node (depth 2 , left) applies to 0 Iris Setosa, 49 Iris Versicolor, 5 Iris Virginica.
 - A node's gini attribute measure its *Gini impurity*: A node is *pure* (gini=0) if and only if all training instances it applies to is belong to the same class.
+It talks about the probability you classify a point incorrectly.
 For example, the first left node (depth 1, left) applies only to Iris Setosa class, make its gini=0.
 - The formula for computing the Gini impurity $G_i$ of i-th node  is:
     $$G_i = 1 - \sum_{k=1}^n \rho_{i,k}^2$$
     where: